 There are several industries, workplaces, and types of employees that are more likely to be exposed to factors that could cause emphysema.
 These include (but are not limited to) dry cleaners and coal miners and any other industry in which staff may be exposed to material dust, fine cotton dust, and irritants or particles such as coal or cadmium.
 Prolonged exposure can irritate the lungs and lead to emphysema.

-If you have developed emphysema due to actions that were not your fault, talk to Accident Claims UK today.
+If you have developed emphysema due to actions that were not your fault, talk to Accident Claims UK today about making emphysema compensation claims.
 Our friendly team is on hand to take your call on 0800 073 8801.
-Read on to find out more about making an emphysema claim.

 Select A Section